 The Kinder Morgan Trans Mountain pipeline currently transports light and heavy crude oils including diluted bitumen.
 It began transporting oil from Edmonton, Alberta to Burnaby, British Colombia in 1961.
 Since it began operations, there have been 82 spills that have been reported to the National Energy Board for the Trans Mountain line.

 One noteworthy spill occurred on July 24, 2007 at 12:32 pm in the City of Burnaby (Population of 223 220).
-An excavator bucket which belonged to a contractor struck and punctured the line.
+An excavator bucket that belonged to a contractor struck and punctured the line.
+Safe to say there was a good excavator repair needed as well as many other repairs.
 The heavy crude oil sprayed into the air for 25 minutes until the pipeline was isolated.
 About 234 000 L was released, covering local residences and roads and contaminating the surrounding soil.
 100 000L of oil seeped into the storm drain system affecting both the Burrard Inlet and to a smaller extent the Kask Creek.

 To respond to the 2007 spill in Burnaby, a unified command was set up involving Kinder Morgan Canada, the National Energy Board and BC Ministry of Environment.
 The RCMP and Burnaby Fire Department secured the area evacuated about 225 residents from their home.
 Meanwhile, the Western Canada Marine Response Corporation responded to the spill on the Burrard Inlet at 1:24 pm and was booming the area by 2:15 pm.
 Boomings, skimmers and absorbent pads were all deployed along the rocky shoreline along with a cleaning formula.
 The contaminated soil was excavated while surrounding homes were re-landscaped and cleaned.
 While more than half of the residents were able to return the same day, five of the houses were deemed unlivable for four months.
 Since the spill was deemed an accident, Kinder Morgan and the other two offending parties were fined $1 000 and had to contribute $149 000 to B.C.’s Habitat Conservation Trust Foundation.
 Kinder Morgan also had to pay $100 000 towards a new education and training program.